Survival Rates for Hodgkin Lymphoma

 Understanding the numbers

-• These numbers don’t take everything into account.
-Survival rates are grouped based on how far the cancer has spread, but your age and overall health, how well the lymphoma responds to treatment, and other prognostic factors (described below) can also affect your outlook.
+These numbers don’t take everything into account.
+Survival rates for Hodgkin lymphoma are grouped based on how far the cancer has spread.
+But your outlook can be affected by your age, your overall health, how well your lymphoma responds to treatment, and other prognostic factors (described below).

-• People now being diagnosed with Hodgkin lymphoma may have a better outlook than these numbers show.
-Treatments have improved over time, and these numbers are based on people who were diagnosed and treated at least 5 years earlier.
+Treatments have improved over time.
+People now being diagnosed with Hodgkin lymphoma may have a better outlook than these numbers show.
+These numbers are based on people who were diagnosed and treated at least 5 years earlier.

 Other prognostic factors

-Along with the stage of the Hodgkin lymphoma, other factors can affect a person’s prognosis (outlook).
-For example, having some of these factors means the lymphoma is likely to be more serious:
+Along with the stage of the Hodgkin lymphoma, other factors can affect your prognosis (outlook).
+Having some of the following factors means the lymphoma is likely to be more serious:

 • Having B symptoms or bulky disease